rjose/qplan/README.md

 qplan
 =====

+This is how you get work and staff from a qplan server:

+   curl localhost:8888/app/text/work
+   curl localhost:8888/app/text/staff

 This is how you might generate something that could be grouped by track:

         cat all_work.txt| extract_packed.sh 6 track | group_by.lua 7 > rbt_input.txt